Since its inception, PRIME has been driven forwards by the tireless work of its Board members.

 She is entirely committed to social mobility, using the school as a platform to facilitate young people to engage with inspiring role models.
 As a leader Olivia worked to build capacity through like-minded partners such as Bloomberg and Career Ready UK (of which she is proud to be a Trustee), and to encourage her staff and leaders to take the broadest view of their responsibilities as educators and curriculum designers.

 As a school leader, Olivia enabled social mobility for her students first, by supporting them to achieve academically.
 Historically, the young people of Hackney failed against most national performance indicators.
 Under Olivia’s leadership, the new Petchey Academy supported students to achieve above national average results, particularly in the English Baccalaureate subjects, and to go on to be the first family members to attend university.

 Olivia shared her expertise by inspecting schools for several years.
-She is now consulting for the YMCA, ensuring the high performance of their education programmes which, are designed to keep the most disadvantaged young people in education and training.
+After leaving the Petchey Academy she consulted for the YMCA, ensuring the high performance of their education programmes which, are designed to keep the most disadvantaged young people in education and training.